MS Data Analysis Project Info

 - Communicate the work in a clear and logical report and oral presentation

-At the end of the MS Data Analysis project, each student will submit a written report of the project.
-The report should in general be 30-50 pages long (not including appendices or citations) and consist of competency in the following:
+At the end of the MS Data Analysis project, each student submits a written report of the project that consists of the following:

 - Research question and background